StackOps/python-automationclient/README.rst

                         DB.
-        node-task-state     Show details about a task from a node in a zone. node-tasks-list     List all tasks from a node in a zone. profile-create      Add a new profile by architecture. profile-delete      Remove a specific profile by architecture. profile-json        Gets the JSON of the profile.
+        node-task-state     Show details about a task from a node in a zone. node-tasks-list     List all tasks from a node in a zone. node-task-delete    Remove a task from a node in a zone from automation DB.
+        profile-create      Add a new profile by architecture. profile-delete      Remove a specific profile by architecture. profile-json        Gets the JSON of the profile.